 Thank you for reading Standing Firm, a weekly men's devotional written by Dennis Wingfield for Rejoice Marriage Ministries, Inc.

-My command is this: Love each other as I have loved you.
+“My command is this: Love each other as I have loved you.
 Greater love has no one than this: to lay down one’s life for one’s friends.
-You are my friends if you do what I command.
-John 15:12-14
+You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you.
+This is my command: Love each other.”
+John 15:12, 16-17

-God bless you, my dear Brother in faith.
+God bless you, my Brother.

 Then Jesus declared, “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty.”
 John 6:35